neophob/singfrid/README.md

 ## Test on OSX

-- build `./docker-debian.sh`
+- build `./docker-debian-amd64.sh`
-- run `docker run -it --rm -p 1880:1880 -v node_red_data:/data --privileged testing:node-red-build` (and remember --network host does not work on OSX!)
+- run `docker run -it --rm -p 1880:1880 -v node_red_data:/data testing:node-red-build` (and remember --network host does not work on OSX!)

 ## Test on RPI

-- build `tbd`
+- build `./docker-debian-arm.sh`
 - run `tbd`
+- run `docker run -it --rm -p 1880:1880 -v node_red_data:/data --privileged testing:node-red-build` (and remember --network host does not work on OSX!)